 The vessel, which is 83.7m long and 17.6m wide, provides 58 cabins to accommodate the vessel crew and the wind farm maintenance technicians.
 It spends two weeks at the Sheringham Shoal and Dudgeon wind farm sites and then returns to the Equinor O&M Hub in Great Yarmouth for crew change and stock replenishment.

 The vessel features the Uptime Walk-to-Work gangway system to enable technicians to easily access the wind turbines.
 This offers greatly improved levels of safety.

 The SOV is supported by CTVs which can operate from the Equinor O&M Hub pontoons, based in Great Yarmouth’s river harbour.

-Sheringham Shoal has a dedicated team of turbine technicians who are responsible for the maintenance of the wind farm’s 88 Siemens 3.6MW wind turbine generators.
+The turbine technicians are responsible for the maintenance of the wind farm’s 88 Siemens 3.6MW wind turbines.

 The primary role of this team is safe and efficient maintenance to ensure that the turbines can operate to their maximum capacity at all times.